AFRICA

 41) Implementation outside the jurisdiction before approval – "Carve out"

 Closing is only permitted if the suspension requirement has been derogated.
 In theory, it may be possible to carve out (i.e., ring fence or hold separate) the businesses or assets outside Switzerland and implement global closing.
-In practical terms, however, such carve out would in most cases require a derogation from the suspension requirement.
+In practical terms, however, such carve out would in most cases require a derogation from the standstill obligation, which may only be granted by Comco for valid reasons.

 42) Consequences of implementing without approval/permission